 At a Glance

-- Tasks: Lead the optimisation strategy to enhance the online shopping experience.
+- Tasks: Lead the eCommerce optimisation strategy to boost conversion rates and enhance user experience.

-- Company: Join a renowned beauty brand with a vibrant digital presence and loyal customers.
+- Company: Join a renowned beauty brand with a strong digital presence and loyal customers.

 - Benefits: Enjoy a collaborative team environment and opportunities for professional growth.

-- Why this job: Shape user journeys while working with a creative team that values fun and impact.
+- Why this job: Shape customer journeys while working with a creative, data-driven team that values fun.

 The Brand: This is an exciting opportunity to join a well-established beauty brand with a strong digital presence and a loyal customer base.
 As part of ongoing investment in eCommerce, a brand-new role has been created to help shape and elevate the onsite customer experience.
 With a collaborative team of 14 working across performance marketing, trading, UX/UI, and development, the business is focused on driving results through data-led strategies and seamless user journeys.